agroce/tstl/README.md

 something, we can find that thing, and when we delete something, we can no longer find it.

+MAJOR CHANGE:
+Examples will soon reflect that importing the module to be tested is the "right" way to work with SUT code in TSTL.
+TSTL now automatically determines many things about the code to be tested based on your imports.
+Don't import with an alias, and don't do "import from" on code you are actually testing (fine for utility code).

 If we test this (or avlnew.tstl) for 30 seconds, something like this will appear:

 ~/tstl/examples/AVL$ tstl_rt --timeout 30